 - When the bitten person contributes to the incident, a settlement or jury award reduces damages by the injured person's percentage of negligence.

 The statute's “Damage by Dogs” definitions, §767.11, further define and broaden the meaning of “Owner.”
 When used in the statute, it refers to: “a person, firm, corporation, or organization possessing, harboring, keeping, or having control or custody of an animal or, if the animal is owned by a person under the age of 18, that person's parent or guardian.”

 Who is the most vulnerable to Tampa dog bite attacks and serious injuries?

 Children are the most vulnerable dog victims.
-A child’s height and size give dogs easy access to their face, neck, and other critical body parts.
+A child's height and size give dogs easy access to their face, neck, and other critical body parts.
 Larger dogs outweigh infants and young children.
-When a dog sees a child as a threat, they are easier to attack and subdue.
+When a dog sees a child as a threat, it can easily attack and subdue them.
 When attacked, children sustain far more serious injuries.
-A simple bite easily slashes a child’s more delicate skin, muscle, and bone.
+A simple bite easily slashes a child's more delicate skin, muscle, and bone.
 The Florida Health Department provides these facts about children and dog bites:

 - Children ages one to nine are most at risk for dog bites.